godotengine/godot-docs/classes/class_canvasitem.rst

 - :ref:`Transform2D<class_Transform2D>` **get_global_transform_with_canvas** **(** **)** const

-Gets the global transform matrix of this item in relation to the canvas.
+Returns the global transform matrix of this item in relation to the canvas.

 ----